What does "swear an affidavit" mean?

 - In Provincial Court, the registry staff will:

-- sign your Provincial Court affidavits for free, and
+- sign your Provincial Court affidavits for family law matters for free, and

 - sign your Supreme Court affidavits for a small fee.